Debourgeo/CV/README.md

 -   Responsive yet to be finished
 -   Need to be rationalized, SASS-wise.
 -   Some work yet to be done on the Headers and Footers.
--   Work on "splits" and section titles still required.

 ## Langages